shanujaiswal/Practice_Project/javascript/1)JS Notes.md

 --> function is used to define a function in JavaScript --> ${name} inserts the value of the name variable into the string.

+# alert() – Displays a simple pop-up message

+# prompt() – Asks the user for input and returns the value.

+# confirm() – Shows a confirmation dialog with OK and Cancel buttons.

+# window.print() – Opens the print dialog for the current page.

 # Variable

 --> Point to a specific Memeory address that store a value